 External examiners are nominated by Faculties in accordance with the criteria set out in the University’s Code of Practice.
 While they are generally drawn from the UK HE system, professional practitioners may also be appointed.
 In addition, a significant proportion of external examiners are from the Republic of Ireland.
 While this country is not part of the UK HE system, its awards and conventions are recognised as being broadly comparable.
 However, the University is aware that those appointed from the Republic cannot be expected to have the same degree of familiarity with current issues and approaches as an examiner from the UK system, for example, with regard to credit levels, modularity, Subject Benchmarks and the national Qualifications Framework.
 Induction information is of particular importance for such appointees, as well as other examiners who are not familiar with the UK HE system.

-With the exception of degree modules at Levels 3 or 4 which do not contribute to an award (eg an exit award), course and subject external examiners are required to approve all draft assessment papers and coursework assessment schemes in advance, and to have access to all examination scripts and coursework.
+With the exception of degree modules at Levels 3 or 4 which do not contribute to an award such as an exit award, course and subject external examiners are required to approve all draft assessment papers and coursework assessment schemes in advance, and to have access to all examination scripts and coursework.
 This requirement reflects the importance of external examiner involvement in coursework, which is a major component of many assessment strategies, so as to ensure that it receives similar attention to written examinations.
-Involvement at Level 3 and 4 is welcomed.
+Involvement in Level 3 and 4 modules which do not contribute to awards is welcomed.

 Each external examiner is required to submit an annual report commenting, inter alia, on the standard of marking and the quality of candidates’ work, in relation to the level of the award, with reference to standards at other institutions, the national Qualifications Framework and Subject Benchmarks.